The following topics are discussed in this guide. Click a topic to skip directly to this information:

 - +55 85 Ceará (Fortaleza)

-- Toll-Free Letter of Authorization (LOA) signed by the authorized user and/or owner of the number(s).
-Note that the information on your LOA must match the authorized user name and service address provided by your current carrier.
+- Toll-Free Letter of Authorization (LOA) signed by an authorized user and/or owner of the number(s).
+Note that the information on your LOA must match the authorized username and service address provided by your current carrier.
 Please make sure you include the current RN assigned by your service provider.

 Brazil Porting process